weaviate/weaviate/gsi/fvs/README.md

   * [training time notebook](benchmarks_analysis.ipynb)
 * we tested with python 3.8 so recommend you use that version

-## Benchmarks On A Bert-based 768-dimension Dataset
+## Benchmarks On A Transformer-based 768-dimension Dataset

 This is not yet done.